Unless otherwise noted, all verses below are taken from the King James Version of the bible.

 Source: Wilhelm Niesel, The Theology of John Calvin

-Such questions and accusations as these require that some time be spent explaining what exactly it is that we have in our hands when we say that we have a bible.
-The bible is not “a material book with paper contents and a leather binding” nor is it “a black book with red edges.”
+Such questions and accusations as these require that some time is spent explaining what exactly it is that we have in our hands when we say that we have a Bible.
+The Bible is not “a material book with paper contents and a leather binding” nor is it “a black book with red edges.”
 The Bible’s black letters on white pages are merely symbols for the invisible words which collectively comprise the invisible thoughts of God.
 As Dr. Gordon Clark states:

 the Bible expresses the mind of God.
 Conceptually it is the mind of God, or, more accurately, a part of God’s mind.
 For this reason the Apostle Paul, referring to the revelation given him, and in fact given to the Corinthians through him, is able to say, “We have the mind of Christ.”
 Also in Philippians 2:5 he exhorts them,” Let this mind be in you which was also in Christ Jesus.”
 To the same purpose is his modest claim in 1 Corinthians 7:40, “I think also that I have the Spirit of God.”
 The Bible, then, is the mind or thought of God.
 It is not a physical fetish, like a crucifix.
 And I doubt that there has ever been even one hillbilly fundamentalist ignorant enough to pray to a black book with red edges.
 Similarly, the charge that the Bible is a paper pope misses the mark for the same reason.
 The Bible consists of thoughts, not paper; and the thoughts are the thoughts of the omniscient, infallible God, not those of Innocent III.